EMNOS

 Surveyed insights

-As we were spread over multiple geographies, it made sense to gather insights by sending out frequent surveys, cheap and to the point insight capture.
-I put together an online survey to gather a larger pool of insights.
-In order to address concerns about how long this research would take, I documented and presented the cost and time taken on each step.
-Time : Campaign run time 1-2 weeks, 2 hours to consolidate feedback Cost : £0 for single survey.
+As our team was spread across multiple geographies, it made sense to gather insights through frequent, cost-effective surveys.
+I created an online survey to capture a larger pool of feedback.
+To address concerns about the research effort, I documented and presented the time and cost for each step: Time: Campaign ran 1–2 weeks; 2 hours to consolidate feedback Cost: £0 for a single survey

 04.